• 11/29/2024

 Bring Blankets for the Ceremony

-If your ceremony takes place outside, think about offering fleece blankets to your guests.
+If your ceremony occurs outside, consider offering your guests fleece blankets.
 Older and younger guests may appreciate the small favor to keep them warm as they watch you exchange vows.
-You can find simple, solid blankets relatively cheaply — and you might be able to buy them in bulk!
+You can find simple, solid blankets relatively cheaply — and you might be able to buy them in bulk.
+This set from Amazon includes 24 plaid fleece throw blankets — a perfect addition to your rustic winter wedding.

 Roast Marshmallows to Send Off the Night

 If you can, you might find it beneficial to build a regulation fire pit at your venue for late at night when most of your guests have dispersed.
-Sitting by a fire pit, whether you’re roasting marshmallows or telling stories, would be a great way to end the special night with the ones you love most.
+Whether you’re roasting marshmallows or telling stories, sitting by a fire pit would be a great way to end the special night with the ones you love most.

 Three marshmallows roast over a fire pit.